Abingcbc/XiaoCai/Docs/README.md

 python xiaocaitongxue.py
 ```

-3. If you want AI mode work, you should modify the IP address in `ai.py` and run `server.py` on the server because we may not run the program all the time.
+3. If you want AI mode work, you should modify the IP address in `ai.py` and run `server.py` on the server because we may not run the program on our server all the time.